Blog

 • Communicate effectively

 When rapid study startup is critical, a robust database provides an immediate starting point for recruitment.
 A large database demonstrates that the CRO has access to an adequate population of volunteers who understand clinical research and are amenable to participating.
-Furthermore, consistently recruiting and performing multiple trials keeps the volunteer database active.
+Consistent recruitment activities and a database of multiple trials also can help keep volunteers active.

 Whether your trial must be conducted at a single site or multiple sites, you may want to consider the location of the sites available and their advantages and disadvantages.
-For example, facilities in larger cities tend to recruit from ethnically diverse, large populations that have better access to public transportation options.
+Facilities in larger cities tend to recruit from more ethnically diverse populations or those with better access to public transportation options.
 The longer the facility has been in existence, the more established relationships it will have with the local community and population.

 To determine how the CRO will prioritize your study, ask whether it is recruiting for multiple studies of the same kind concurrently.
 If so, your study would compete with others for the same volunteers and consequently have access to a smaller pool of potential participants, which could delay your recruitment completion.
 Ask about recruitment and screening timelines, because extended timelines could indicate difficulty recruiting that population.
 Determine if full trial cohorts can be enrolled at one time or if there is a need to divide them into sub-cohorts for admission, which could be another indicator that the site has difficulty enrolling a specific population.